I want to apply, what do I need to submit?

-- SAT I or ACT scores.
-The Becker College CEEB code is 3079.
+- The Becker College CEEB code is 3079.

 - Optional essay on any topic, approximately 250-500 words in length.

-- Interactive Media portfolios are optional and not required for any of the concentrations, although submitting one is always recommended because the program is very competitive.
+- Portfolios: Interactive Media portfolios are optional and not required for any of the concentrations, although submitting one is always recommended because the program is very competitive.
 Submitted portfolios should be online, (a website with included samples of art work, programming, or other examples of work you have done in and around video game design is the preferred portfolio format).
 There are no formal requirements about what can or cannot be included.
 You should be creative!
 The easiest way to submit the link to your portfolio website is by writing a brief essay with the link included, and then submit that essay in the appropriate essay or personal statement section of the application.
 Questions?
 Contact firstname.lastname@example.org.